 - Confectioner's Sugar: These treats are loaded with sweetness and it all comes from the confectioner's sugar.
 Make sure you sift your sugar in advance to remove any lumps!

 - Vanilla Extract: Just a dash of vanilla extract pulls everything together in this recipe.
 I had originally published this without the vanilla extract, but I think it adds a nice touch.
+Consider these substitutes if you don't have some on hand.

 Frequently asked questions